 So to fix this, the vGPU profile had to be adjusted to the B or Q profile, This will increase the maximum resolution per head.
 Plus also the amount of available virtual display heads that can be used.

-A important thing to mention is that the B profile is only available with the GRID vPC and vDWS license.
-And where as the Q profile is only available with a vDWS license.
+An important thing to mention is that the B profile is only available with the GRID vPC and vDWS license.
+And whereas the Q profile is only available with a vDWS license.

 After implementing a M10-8Q profile as the vGPU profile, we logged into the VDI, and the resolution was indeed full screen.